 General Comments on Logic.

+We emphasize only that part of logic which is useful for mathematics.
+Chapter 1 covers useful logical equivalences and deduction (using truth tables as a tool, not as an end).
+Chapter 2 continues with generalizations and existence statements.
 Students find the material in Chapter 1 on truth tables complete and satisfying.
-They are able to construct truth tables easily.
+Most are able to construct truth tables easily.
 The focus is, however, not the ability to construct truth tables.
 The focus is the logic itself.